SharadPatel1993/final_ruby_exercise/README.md

 # Sharad's GROCERY STORE

+I did not use the Rakefile so just use the command:

+irb -r ./app.rb

+in the final\_ruby_exercise directory.

+##Intro

 A simple grocery store where you can register, buy and manage fruit stock while also keeping up to date with sales.

 ## Register a fruit